zaim/gulp-apply-template/README.md

   .pipe(gulp.dest('dist'));
 ```

-Ignoring Vinyl File properties and using only `data` provided by
+Ignore Vinyl File properties and use only contents and data provided by
 [gulp-data](https://www.npmjs.com/package/gulp-data):

 ```javascript